Jeff-Mott-OR/javascript-cpp-rosetta-stone/README.md

 outside(3)(5); // 8
 ```

-In these C++ samples, I defined only `inside` as a callable object and I left `outside` as an ordinary function because that's all that was necessary to reproduce JavaScript's behavior for this particular code sample.
+In these C++ samples, I defined only `inside` as a callable object and I left `outside` as a plain function because that's all that was necessary to reproduce JavaScript's behavior for this particular code sample.
 But in truth, *every* function in JavaScript is a callable object. *Every* function is a closure.

 ## Function objects